 - Includes property settings that specify information about the PingFederate service.
-For more information, see Specifying Ping Information in the Connection URL on page 69. - Refers to an AWS profile that specifies information about the PingFederate service.
-For more information, see Specifying Ping Information in an AWS Profile on page 71.
+For more information, see Specifying Ping Information in the Connection URL. - Refers to an AWS profile that specifies information about the PingFederate service.
+For more information, see Specifying Ping Information in an AWS Profile.